rtasalem/take-a-bao-shop-menu/README.md

 ## Learning Milestones
 This project further exposed me to the Bootstrap framework and how to implement it within React and to further customise the styling.
 It was through this project that I also further developed my understanding of well-structured, sophisticated documentation.
 ## Getting Started
 After cloning the repository, import the take-a-bao-api as a Maven project and run it as a Spring Boot Application.
-The instructions for running the take-a-bao-frontend React application can be found in a dedicated [README.md](https://github.com/rtasalem/take-a-bao-shop-menu/blob/main/take-a-bao-frontend/README.md) file.
+The instructions for running the take-a-bao-frontend React application can be found in a dedicated [README.md](https://github.com/rtasalem/take-a-bao-shop-menu/blob/main/take-a-bao-frontend/README.md) file in this repository.